 Castle Heaton and Twizell

-Across the river just to the east of Castle Heaton is the farm with the rather charming name of Tiptoe, though there is no bridge or ford across the river here.
-Another mile downstream to the north of Castle Heaton is a place called Twizell, the home of a ruined folly called Twizell Castle on a bend of the River Till.
+Over the river just east of Castle Heaton is a farm with the rather charming name ‘Tiptoe’, though there’s no bridge or ford across the river here.
+The ‘oe’ element is from Anglo-Saxon ‘Hoh’ – a ‘hill spur’.
+The first element is from ‘Aet-Yppe’ meaning ‘at the plateau’.
+Another mile downstream north of Castle Heaton is Twizell, the home of the ruined folly of Twizell Castle on a bend of the River Till.

 “Tweed said to Till